GearHost/Blog/posts/making-a-homegrown-blog.md

 At GearHost things are moving faster than ever.
-To help keep in touch with you and be more transparent we've built this pretty simply yet snazzy blog to help.
-Building a blog is easy or so we thought.
-Here's a little journey of how we're leveraging some .NET code and [GitHub](https://github.com/) to create the official GearHost blog.
-Here's how.
+In an effort to keep more in touch with you and keeping GearHost transparent as a whole we've built a pretty simply yet snazzy blog platform.
+Instead of writing our first blog post about how we've released a blog (boring!)
+I figured our first blog would be about how we did it.
+After all we're talking to developers and designers here.
+So on that theme let's get started...

-Yeah everyone has a blog but we wanted something more simple so we looked initially to [Ghost](https://ghost.org/) which BTW is a great blogging platform.
-In fact you can [one click install it on a CloudSite for free](https://my.gearhost.com/account/signup) if you haven't tried it already.
-However as great as Ghost is we wanted something more simple.
-Plus we've got to keep our developers employed so we set them off to make a little magic.

-We've decided to use a [public GitHub repo](https://github.com/GearHost/blog) for multiple reasons but mainly why not, it's cool.
-It stores the markdown and graphics and the folder structure is pretty simple.
+One of the main features of the new GearHost platform and GearHost as a whole is to make very complex and advanced systems extremely easy to use.
+Simple cloud hosting is what it's about.
+None of this complicated bull when all you want is rock solid hosting for your awesome app.
+With that in mind we started looking at blogging platforms.
+We looked at a few like Ghost, WordPress, DasBlog, BlogEngine.NET etc but didn't find anything we really fell in love with other than Ghost.
+It's simple and we like simple clean interfaces but the API is lacking so to the hell with it we said and we decided to build our own.

+> BTW all those platforms I mentioned above can be one click installed on a CloudSite for free if you haven't tried already.
+Just signup for free and create a blog in seconds.

+###Getting Started
+We knew we wanted to use markdown for the blog posts so we needed to figure out a way to make collaboration easy between employees and even contributors from the community.
+We do this currently with our documentation leveraging GitHub and their API.
+Well that's easy, check.

+The next problem is graphics.
+We need our design team to put together blog post images that represent the discussion nicely so we proposed the idea and voila we've got ourselves some images.
+Check.

+Finally how do we put this whole thing together?
+We got with our developers and we set out a plan to put all the pieces together.
+This was fairly simple.
+As I mentioned we do this with our Documentation so it was more about fine tuning things.
+The only real big issue is GitHub's rate limit on requests.
+This post and more to come will get read by thousands of people so we need to make sure we don't run into a rate limit issue with GitHub.
+To solve that we implemented some caching.
+Pretty cool stuff.

+So let's take a look at the [GitHub repo](https://github.com/GearHost/blog) for this stuff.
+Here's our directory structure and some important files that make this work.

 ###\master.json
 This base file contains all the metadata for all articles that we display in JSON.
 It contains items such as the id, date, title, summary, author, etc.